 - CD Lee, Ethnic Variation in Presence and Location of Colorectal Lesions Found in Screening Colonoscopies: A Retrospective Study in a Minority Screening Population.
 In 2015 Summer Student Research Abstracts, New Jersey Medical School. - H Eltoukhy.
 Screening an Asymptomatic Urban Population with Colonoscopies: A Retrospective Analysis Comparing Ethnic/Racial Groups.
 In: 2012 Summer Student Research Abstracts, New Jersey Medical School. - K Grover, RJ Bierwirth, MJ Sterling, DM Rosenblum, G Ashrafzadeh, SH Weiss.
 An elevated rate of adenoma detection in an urban Latin American population undergoing colorectal cancer screening.
 American College of Gastroenterology 72nd Annual Scientific Meeting, October 14-17, 2007, Pennsylvania Convention Center, Philadelphia, PA.
-Poster Number ''680" poster session on Monday, October 15, 2007.
+Poster Number "680" poster session on Monday, October 15, 2007.

-IS THIS PROJECT SU Yes (IF YES, PLEASE SUP or No 🖂 THIS PROJECT IS: Clinical Laboratory  Behavioral Other (Epidemiology) THIS PROJECT IS CANCER-RELATED Please explain Cancer relevance: The project assesses outcomes in a cohort derived from NJMS/UH patients who underwent colorectal cancer screening by colonoscopy, as well as other patients who had colonoscopy approximately 10 years ago.
+IS THIS PROJECT SUPPORTED BY EXTRAMURAL FUNDS?
+Yes or No \[\text{No} \] (IF YES, PLEASE SUPPLY THE GRANTING AGENCY'S NAME) THIS PROJECT IS: \square Clinical \square Laboratory \square Behavioral \square Other (Epidemiology) THIS PROJECT IS CANCER-RELATED Please explain Cancer relevance: The project assesses outcomes in a cohort derived from NJMS/UH patients who underwent colorectal cancer screening by colonoscopy, as well as other patients who had colonoscopy approximately 10 years ago.
 A unique aspect of this cohort is the very high proportion that are black or Latino.
-THIS PROJECT IS HE Please explain Heart, L , D THIS PROJECT EMPLOYS RADIOISOTOPES THIS PROJECT INVOLVES THE USE OF ANIMALS PENDING APPROVED I IACUC PROTOCOL # THIS PROJECT INVOLVES THE USE OF HUMAN SUBJECTS 🖾 PENDING 🗌 APPROVED 🖾 IRB PROTOCOLS # 0120040041 & Pro20150001356 THIS PROJECT IS SU UNDERGRADUATE S' SOPHMORES ENTERING FRES SHMAN THIS PROJECT IS W ORK-STUDY: Yes or No THIS PROJECT WILL BE POSTED DURING ACADEMIC YEAR FOR INTERESTED VOLUNTEERS?: Yes  or No 🗌 ach the analysis
+THIS PROJECT IS HEART, LUNG & BLOOD- RELATED Please explain Heart, Lung, Blood relevance: THIS PROJECT EMPLOYS RADIOISOTOPES THIS PROJECT INVOLVES THE USE OF ANIMALS PENDING APPROVED IACUC PROTOCOL # THIS PROJECT INVOLVES THE USE OF HUMAN SUBJECTS ⊠ PENDING □ APPROVED ⊠ IRB PROTOCOL # Pro20150001356 THIS PROJECT IS SUITABLE FOR: UNDERGRADUATE STUDENTS THIS PROJECT IS WORK-STUDY: Yes \(\subseteq \text{or} \text{No} \subseteq \text{.} THIS PROJECT WILL BE POSTED DURING ACADEMIC YEAR FOR INTERESTED VOLUNTEERS?: Yes or No